wp-plugins/rsvpmaker-for-toastmasters/readme.txt

 2. Data collected through the plugin feeds performance reports, such as this one showing progress toward Competent Communicator.

 == Changelog ==

+= 1.4.3 =

+* Added ability to assign a role to a guest of the club who is not on the member list.
+* Toastmasters settings screen includes key options such as setting the timezone (important for scheduling) and making the site public (turning off the "discourage search engines from indexing this site" option).

 = 1.4.2 =